martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_production_environment_configuration.rst

 A configuration running the Galaxy server under uWSGI has been installed on ``/etc/supervisord.d/galaxy_web.ini`` on CentOS, while it is located on ``/etc/supervisor/conf.d/galaxy.conf`` on Ubuntu.
 The options  ``stopasgroup = true`` and ``killasgroup = true`` ensure that the ``SIGINT`` signal, to shutdown Galaxy, is propagated to all uWSGI child processes (i.e. to all uWSGI workers).

-PYTHONPATH is not specified in this configuration since it was conflicting with Conda running.
+PYTHONPATH is not specified in this configuration since it was conflicting with Conda.

 To manage Galaxy through supervisord: